Dooders/Dooders/docs/Energy.md

 I will also need to give this the ability to continue long into the simulation

 > Still in development

-## Highlights

-* Used by dooders to move or perform actions
-* Energy is added randomly at the start of each cycle
-* Each Dooder has an energy supply
-* After n cycles with no movement, 1 energy unit is taken from a dooder
-* Energy dissipates at random intervals between min and max (laws)

 ## Future Ideas